regehr/cs6015-webscrapers/tedPochScraper/README.md

 This scraper is pretty basic.
 The point was to dabble a tad in web scraping using some of the more modern libraries available for Python.

+There is not yet error checking where there should be.
+I would also like to parse NOAA's webpage for the relevant locations first, before then offering those as choices.
+As it stands, this script just calls SLC and the more interesting towns in that pull are stored in a dictionary for the user to choose from.
+The script then finds those locations and pulls out the weather for the next seven days.

 The point was also to test out and practice some basic Git workflow actions such as 'fork', 'branch', and 'pull request'.
 Fun was had!